TBMoonwalker/3cqsbot/README.md

 ### What are Volatiltiy Scores?

 Pricing is monitored in near realtime and calculated which results in 15m, 30m, 1h, etc. volatility interval percentages.
-Each interval is then weighted and averaged based on the timeframe (more recent time frames are weighted higher), from which a score is then calculated.
+Each interval is then weighted and averaged based on the timeframe (more recent time frames are weighted higher), from which a score is calculated.
 Higher scores are greater volatility.

 ### What are Price Action Scores?

 Realtime pricing is monitored and calculated using a combination of moving average formulas.
-Similar to volatility, more weight is given to recent pricing, which a score is then calculated.
+Similar to volatility, more weight is given to recent pricing, from which a score is calculated.

 ### Price Action & Volatility Score Insight

 3CQS price action and volatility take into account pricing over the last 24 hours.
-Scores that are red are considered currently on a downtrend and green if on an uptrend.
+Scores that are marked with the red color are considered currently on a downtrend and green if on an uptrend.

 Price action scores that are significantly negative are when price is moving much lower over the last 24 hours.
 Volatility scores can be negative as well, but are not calculated the same and won’t generally be seen with as large negative scores.